-What if simply by asking yourself better questions, you could change your life?
-We tend to focus on the colossal questions like:
+What if changing your life is as simple as asking yourself better questions?
+We tend to focus on the big ones.

 “What is my purpose?”

 The advice that changed my life: focus on the day in front of you.
 Stop looking forward to some grand scheme to reveal itself; waiting for some sort of epiphany to strike.
 What if the meaning of life is to show up for yourself and others in this moment?
 Here are the five daily questions to change your life.

 We all have experienced the Monday blues.
 What if you changed the script?
 Your brain is wired to focus on the negative.
 Create positive moments instead with the question “what would make today great?”

 What results am I looking to achieve today?

 Forget about the to-do list, focus on results.
 If your goal for the day is to write, set a result to finish a blog post or write a certain number of words.
 If you’re working on a project, focus on the results you want to see today to push it forward.